agvxov/esql/README.md

 but I believe it originates from the 80s.

 In 1998,
-Michael Meskes started Postgresqls on going embeded SQL support with the following comment:
+Michael Meskes started Postgresql's on going embeded SQL support with the following comment:

 > Well this is not really a patch.